KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nagios by qistoph](https://github.com/qistoph/MMM-nagios)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2023-03-09.
 1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.